NWChemEx/Chemist/docs/source/developer/design/fragmenting/overview.rst

    This consideration is ultimately a design consideration of the ``Fragmented<T>`` and ``FragmentView<U>`` class templates and addressed on the :ref:`designing_fragmented_class` page.

-:ref:`fc_performance`
-   Ultimately performance is a function-by-function consideration; however, the use of ``FragmentView<U>`` objects facilitates a decoupling of each fragment's state from how it is accessed.

 :ref:`fc_general_use`
    The Fragmenting component is largely made up of a container-like object and